No 'ghar wapsi' till farmers' demands are met: Tikait | Headlines

 Seeking to project unity among farmer unions, Tikait said the ''manch (stage) and panch (leaders leading the stir) will not change''.

-The BKU leader, whose emotional appeal recently had revived the protest that was losing momentum after the January 26 violence in Delhi, said people from different section of society were leading and part of the stir.
+The BKU leader, whose emotional appeal recently had revived the protest that was losing momentum after the January 26 violence in Delhi, said people from different sections of society are part of the stir.

-Cautioning the protesting farmers, Tikait said ''Some people will try to divide you as Sikh, non-Sikh'' but they should remain united.

-''Rajewal is our big leader, he is very wise.
+''Rajewal is our elder leader, he is very wise.
 We will fight this battle strongly,'' he said.

-Tikait also made a mention of the tragedy caused by a glacier burst at Joshimath in Chamoli district of Uttarakhand, leading to a massive flood in the Dhauli Ganga river and causing large-scale devastation in the upper reaches of the ecologically fragile Himalayas.
+Hitting out at the Centre, Tikait said, "This government is pro-capitalist."
+Tikait also made a mention of the tragedy caused by a glacier burst at Joshimath in Chamoli district of Uttarakhand, leading to a massive flood and causing large-scale devastation in the upper reaches of the ecologically fragile Himalayas.

 ''A big tragedy has struck Uttarakhand.
 I appeal to the BKU family and other farmer organisations to lend a helping hand and assist the local administration,'' he said.